 InsideScience – Public Science in the Collaborative Research Projects

-Most laypeople have only a limited understanding of what a controlled particle collision is, to say nothing of the purpose of carrying out such a collision.
+Most people only have a limited understanding of what a controlled particle collision is, not to mention the purpose of carrying out such a collision.
 Similarly, the development of robots that resemble humans is often met with unfounded fears.
-Researchers, conversely, frequently lack the means to illustrate their work and drum up enthusiasm for it among the general public.
+Researchers, conversely, frequently lack the means to illustrate their work and drum up enthusiasm for it among the public.

 InsideScience takes up this problem.
 The goal of this project, which is sponsored by the German Research Foundation, is to foster dialogue between science and society.

-Film is a helpful medium toward this end: a balanced mix of film and animation can do wonders to illustrate the theoretical foundation of a particle collision, or shed light on the inner life of a robot.
+Film is a helpful medium for this purpose: a balanced mix of film and animation can do wonders to illustrate the theoretical foundation of a particle collision, or shed light on the inner life of a robot.
 Strengthening scientists’ ability to use new media and communicational tools is integral to the implementation of this project.
 Targeted workshops and training sessions prepare researchers for action both in front of the camera and behind the scenes.
-InsideScience makes use of the Internet to distribute the films, thereby ensuring interaction with the general public and stimulating critical dialogue.
+InsideScience uses the Internet to distribute the films, thus ensuring interaction with the public and stimulating critical dialogue.

 The InsideScience project is a joint venture among four partners who have a broad range of experience, and who therefore all contribute to the success of InsideScience.

-Find out more about InsideScience on the Projects Homepage or watch the ScienceVideos directly on the InsideScience YouTube-Channel or visit InsideScience on Facebook!
+Find out more about InsideScience on the projects website or watch the science videos directly on the InsideScience YouTube-Channel,or visit InsideScience on Facebook!